vghuy17ck1/svt-av1-psyex/README.md

-# SVT-AV1-PSY
+# An exotic, extended, exciting continuation of SVT-AV1-PSY: SVT-AV1-PSYEX

+Since OG SVT-AV1-PSY was sunset because Gianni couldn't work on it anymore, I decided to build svt-av1-psyex: a way for me and others to develop svt-av1-psy in novel ways to attain the best visual fidelity at all quality levels when performing video compression.

-SVT-AV1-PSY is the Scalable Video Technology for AV1 (SVT-AV1 Encoder and Decoder) with perceptual enhancements for psychovisually optimal AV1 encoding.
+As such, SVT-AV1-PSYEX is the Scalable Video Technology Psychovisually Extended with advanced perceptual improvements, additions and tuning for psychovisually optimal media encoding.
 The goal is to create the best encoding implementation for perceptual quality with AV1.
+We may or may not implement bleeding edge features, optimizations and even extend mainline features beyond their intended purpose.

 ### Feature Additions